YITAOSUN42/SCF_with_MPO/README.md

-#  Solving correlated super-moir´e states above a billion sites with a tensor network self-consistent method
+#  Solving correlated super-moiré states above a billion sites with a tensor network self-consistent method

-This repository is for the manuscript "Solving correlated super-moir´e states above a billion sites with a tensor network self-consistent method" by Yitao Sun, Marcel Niedermeier, Tiago V. C. Ant˜ao, Adolfo O. Fumega and Jose L. Lado.
+This repository is for the manuscript "Solving correlated super-moir´e states above a billion sites with a tensor network self-consistent method" by Yitao Sun, Marcel Niedermeier, Tiago V. C. Antão, Adolfo O. Fumega and Jose L. Lado.
 This repo contains:

 * All data generated for the spectral functions shown in the manuscript.
 * The "MPO_SCF" .jl files and relating notebook files, 2 for spatially varying on-site interaction, 2 for spatially varying hopping amplitude.